abpframework/abp/docs/en/framework/infrastructure/background-jobs/quartz.md

 # Quartz Background Job Manager

 [Quartz](https://www.quartz-scheduler.net/) is an advanced background job manager.
-You can integrate Quartz with the ABP Framework to use it instead of the [default background job manager](../background-jobs).
+You can integrate Quartz with the ABP to use it instead of the [default background job manager](../background-jobs).
 In this way, you can use the same background job API for Quartz and your code will be independent of Quartz.
 If you like, you can directly use Quartz's API, too.

 > See the [background jobs document](../background-jobs) to learn how to use the background job system.
 This document only shows how to install and configure the Quartz integration.